Rush Creek Golf Club

 About Total Band Director Workshop

-Eckroth Music, in conjunction with Hal Leonard, JW Pepper, Yamaha, and Conn-Selmer is proud to present the TOTAL BAND DIRECTOR WORKSHOP on July 27 & 28, 2022 at Rush Creek Golf Club.
+Eckroth Music, in conjunction with Hal Leonard, is proud to present the TOTAL BAND DIRECTOR WORKSHOP on July 22nd & 23rd, 2026 at Rush Creek Golf Club.
 After the two-day workshop, directors will go home with new tools, materials, and music – not to mention a renewed excitement for teaching band!
 At the workshop you will learn creative, unique, and innovative ideas, discover great new music, material and tools for band, network with fellow teachers, as well as clinicians and staff, and have a lot of FUN.

 Frequently Asked Questions